 Day 1: Depart from Aswan and Sail to Kom Ombo

-- 3:30pm – Visit the High Dam, the Granite Quarries, and the Temple of Philae and sail on the Nile by Felucca around Kitchener’s Island and Agha Khan
+- 3:30 pm – Visit the High Dam, the Granite Quarries, and the Temple of Philae .
+Sail on the Nile by Felucca around Kitchener’s Island and Agha Khan

-After enjoying a delicious lunch onboard the ship, you’ll disembark in the early afternoon to explore Aswan with your knowledgeable guide.
-You’ll start with a relaxing felucca ride around Kitchener’s Island where your guide will give you a history on the temples and ruins you’ll pass on the banks of the river.
+After a delicious lunch onboard the ship, you’ll disembark in the early afternoon to explore Aswan with your knowledgeable guide.
+You’ll start with a relaxing felucca ride around Kitchener’s Island.
+Your guide will give you a history of the temples and ruins you’ll pass on the banks of the river.

-You’ll disembark and move to a minivan that will take you to the Granite Quarries (entrance fee: 60 LE/person) which contains a giant, sadly unfinished obelisk that cracked before it was complete.
+You’ll disembark and move to a minivan that will take you to the Granite Quarries (entrance fee: 60 LE/person).
+It contains a giant, sadly unfinished obelisk that cracked before it was complete.
 If finished, the obelisk would have been the largest in the world.

-From there you’ll head to the High Dam where you’ll learn about how it was constructed and about all of the Nubian villages that were flooded and the ancient temples that had to be moved due to the damming.
+You’ll head to the High Dam from there and learn about how it was constructed and about all of the Nubian villages that were flooded and the ancient temples that had to be moved due to the damming.

-Your final stop of the afternoon will be the Temple of Philae (entrance fee: 100 LE/person) which is on an island and was moved from it’s original location to keep it from damage from rising river waters.
+Your final stop of the afternoon will be the Temple of Philae (entrance fee: 100 LE/person).
+It is on an island and was moved from its original location to keep it from damage from rising river waters.

-The temple is massive and was erected by the Greeks when they ruled Egypt so most of the gods depicted are in the traditional Greek style with round, soft bodies.
+The temple is massive and was erected by the Greeks when they ruled Egypt.
+As such, most of the gods depicted are in the traditional Greek style with round, soft bodies.
 You can see the water lines from the flooding that occurred before the Nile was dammed.

 Day 2: Sail from Kom Ombo to Esna

-After a delicious breakfast buffet you’ll begin your day with a tour of the Kom Ombo Temple (entrance fee: 80 LE/person) which is just a short, 5 minute walk from the point of disembarkation.
+After a delicious breakfast buffet, you’ll begin your day with a tour of the Kom Ombo Temple (entrance fee: 80 LE/person).
+It is just a short, five-minute walk from the point of disembarkation.

 The area around the temple holds many uncovered treasures so excavations continue to this day.
 Hundreds of mummified crocodiles were found nearby and many are displayed in the small but intriguing museum near the exit.